Trading symmetry for Hilbert-space dimension in Bell-inequality violation: Bounding quantum values of Bell inequality allowed by symmetric correlations and symmetric strategies

-Since an SQS necessarily gives a symmetric correlation, cf.~\cref{eqn: symmetric strategy}, this problem may be relaxed, e.g., by optimizing over symmetric correlations attainable by QSs of the same HSD, i.e.,
+where $S$ defined in \cref{Eq:Swap} is the swap operator.
+Since an SQS necessarily gives a symmetric correlation, see~\cref{eqn: symmetric strategy}, this problem may be relaxed, e.g., by optimizing over symmetric correlations attainable by QSs of the same HSD, i.e.,

 In other words, the optimum value of \cref{Eq:Opt:SymmCorr} is always larger than or equal to that of \cref{Eq:Opt:SQS}.